 Do you both share the same vision, core values and lifestyles?

 One of my clients has been struggling in his present relationship because he is now in a blended family – he has a child from a previous marriage, his girlfriend has two children from a previous marriage and they are now considering marrying and having a child together.
 The challenge is their completely dissimilar style of raising children which is already causing tremendous arguments; they also continue to lose respect for each other based on their differing viewpoints and opinions about how the children should be raised – education, discipline and faith.

 The answer is to take a detailed and thorough personal inventory and/or a premarital inventory to help identify potential problems and issues in your relationship.
 You can also consider using an inventory as a form of marriage enrichment by quickly identifying the differences between you and your partner, and then, choosing to address them accordingly.

 There are three key premarital inventories to consider:

 1. FOCCUS Pre-Marriage Inventory — Facilitating Open Couple Communication, Understanding & Study

 Developed in 1986 – Five versions starting with 156 questions in 19 categories including communication issues, finances, sexuality, interfaith relationships, cohabitation consequences and so forth.
 A 1995 study by Purdue University revealed that FOCCUS was 80% accurate at predicting couples’ satisfaction by their five-year anniversary.

-Created in 1980 – 195 statements addressing marriage expectations, personality, communication, conflict resolution, finances, fun activities, sexuality parenting, family & friends, spirituality, and so forth
+Created in 1980 – 195 statements addressing marriage expectations, personality, communication, conflict resolution, finances, fun activities, sexuality parenting, family & friends, spirituality, and so forth.
+Check it out now.

 Although FOCCUS is promoted by the Catholic Church, the inventory acknowledges a range of behaviors that contradict Catholic teachings such as artificial birth control, premarital sex and homosexuality.